audgirka/ansible-portal-chart/README.md

-# AAP Technical Preview: Self-service Automation Helm Chart
+# Automation Portal Helm Chart

-A Helm chart for deploying self-service automation.
+A Helm chart for deploying automation portal.

 ## Introduction

-This chart deploys the AAP self-service technical preview using the Helm chart packaging format.
+This chart deploys automation portal using the Helm chart packaging format.
 This chart is designed for use alongside an Ansible Automation Platform (AAP) instance, so you can authenticate with AAP.

 The telemetry data collection feature is enabled by default.
 For more information, see the [Telemetry capturing](#telemetry-capturing) section.